eigerco/solana-spec/gossip-protocol-spec.md

 </details>

 ### PullRequest
 A node sends it to ask the cluster for new information.
-In the [gossip loop](#gossip-loop) node does the following each iteration:
-* collects a list of peers based on their stake (only the highest staked nodes are collected)
-* creates bloom filters from `crds` values, purged values, and failed inserts - these are things the node already contains
-* divides filters randomly among peers using weights calculated from their stakes - weights are calculated based on the time since last picked and the natural log of the stake weight
-* adds a `LegacyContactInfo` value to each pull request which contains the node's ports and addresses
-* creates and sends pull requests to peers.

-Nodes receiving pull requests:
-* filter and insert pull request values into their `crds`
-* gather all new values from their `crds`
-* filter them using the filters provided in the pull requests
-* send `PullResponse` to the origin of the request.
+It creates a list of filters on its `crds` values and sends them to its peers.
+The recipients of pull requests collect data from their `crds`, filter them using provided filters and send them back as [PullResponse](#pullresponse).

 | Data | Type | Size | Description |
 |------|:----:|:----:|-------------|